Paco Craig (English footballer): 2018 season

 Craig had his contract renewed with Louisville City FC.
 He made his season debut on 17 March against USL expansion side Nashville SC.
 Craig appeared in 32 of Louisville's 34 league matches, missing one match due to a suspension.
 Craig scored 2 goals.
 He also appeared in all five of Louisville's U.S. Open Cup matches scoring one goal as Louisville reached the quarter-finals of the competition for the first time in its history.
 This included a 3–2 victory over the New England Revolution of MLS; Louisville's first victory over an MLS side.

 Craig appeared in all four of Louisville's USL Cup playoff matches going goalless.
 Craig and Louisville went on to win the USL Cup Final for the second consecutive season.
 This time against Phoenix.
 After the season he was again named to the USL All League First Team and finished second in USL Defender of the year voting behind Forrest Lasso.

 Wycombe Wanderers

 On 25 February 2020, Craig signed a one-month contract with Wycombe Wanderers.
 He played his first game against Hungerford Town on the same evening in the Berks & Bucks Senior Cup.
 However, he never made a league appearance for Wycombe due to his contract expiring during the COVID-19 situation.

 Miami FC

 On 13 January 2021, Craig signed with Miami FC of the USL Championship.

 North Carolina FC

 Craig signed for North Carolina FC in December 2023, ahead of the club's return to the USL Championship.

+Indy Eleven

+On January 21 2026, Indy Eleven announced they had signed Craig to a contract for the 2026 USL Championship season.